 That wraps up our complete enemy highlight color comparison guide and how you can change it in the game.
 As mentioned, always test out all the outline options before you decide on your main one.
 Don’t try to replicate a specific pro player’s setup because they, too, have chosen their setup on personal bias.
 Go with your own instinct and choose the enemy highlight color you feel will get you easier kills.

 If you want to know other tips and tricks for the game, here are the Best Valorant Aim Trainers in 2023 that can help you reach Radiant faster.
 You can also check out our Valorant FPS Optimization guide for PC to reduce system latency, stuttering, and ghosting.
-And why not improve the look and vibe of your inventory by reading up on the Best Valorant Skins.
+And why not check out our Valorant review by Moiz Banoori while you are here?

 Thanks!
 Do share your feedback with us. ⚡